rubixchain/learn/content/rac.md

 1. Type

 The first rule/guideline that RAC structure mentions is to denote the type of application that is being developed using RAC.
 Type is an integer value like 1,2..
-For NFT the value of TYPE field is 1, rest of the standards which canbe used for L2 coin s etc are in development.
+For NFT the value of TYPE field is 1, rest of the standards which can be used for L2 coins etc are in development.

 2. CreatorDID